-Based on the context of the story it may not be fact, but it does suggest a method was used that required insertion of a barrier made from animal tissue for protection in what we now call condoms.
+Based on the context of the story it may not be fact, but it does suggest a method was used that required the insertion of a barrier made from animal tissue for protection in what we now call condoms.

-Charles Goodyear, the American inventor, significantly changed the face of the condom, with the introduction of rubber vulcanization during the Industrial Revolution and by 1860, condoms were produced on a large scale (Fahd Khan, 2013).
+Charles Goodyear, the American inventor, significantly changed the face of the condom, with the introduction of rubber vulcanization during the Industrial Revolution, and by 1860, condoms were produced on a large scale (Fahd Khan, 2013).
 By the 1920s latex rubber was invented.
 As condoms evolved into the many variations today the female condom became an alternative.

-During the 20th century a woman by the name of Marie Stopes who is a birth-control activist and supporter of positive eugenics promoted one of the first female condoms in 1923.
+During the 20th century, a woman by the name of Marie Stopes who is a birth-control activist and supporter of positive eugenics promoted one of the first female condoms in 1923.
 By 1993 the first modern female condom was released (Cain, 2014).

 Earlier I mentioned there are many variations of condoms depending on personal preference, health status regarding skin allergy, comfort, size, pleasure, and topical agents added for increased lubrication, spermicide, and premature ejaculation.